libplctag/libplctag/README.md

 That said, we have some longer term things in mind:

+* add more tests to the CI pipeline so that development can move more quickly.
 * increase portability.
 This will be ongoing.
 * make parts of the library optional.
 * add more protocols.
 We hope that the API will be able to support most of the commonly used PLC data access protocols.